fslaborg/FsLab/README.md

 ## A stack of high quality F# packages for data science

-This repo contains two projects - `FsLab` and `FsLab.Interactive` - that act as 'glue' to provide a out-of-the-box solution à la `tydiverse` or `scipy`, but for for F#.
+This repo contains two projects - `FsLab` and `FsLab.Interactive` - that act as 'glue' to provide a out-of-the-box solution Ã  la `tydiverse` or `scipy`, but for for F#.

 ### The FsLab package